 Check your pills for the distinctive shape and markings of brand-name DILANTIN.

-The DILANTIN Savings Card allows eligible patients to save up to $20 every time they get a 30-day fill of brand-name DILANTIN—and could save up to $240 a year.
-If you have a prescription for brand-name DILANTIN, you can use the card for every fill through December 31, 2023.*
+The DILANTIN Savings Card allows eligible commercially insured patients to save up to $20 every time they get a 30-day fill of brand-name DILANTIN—and may save up to $240 a year.*

 To be eligible to use a DILANTIN Savings Card, you must: